 College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > German (MA) > Degree Requirements

-The curriculum of the MA in German will consist of twelve courses (48 quarter credit hours), divided into two parts:
+The curriculum of the MA in German consists of twelve courses (48 quarter credit hours), divided into two parts:

 The core curriculum consists of the following four courses: